joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/18/us/politics/who-is-coming-trump-inauguration.html

 **‘Angry and Frustrated’: Thousands Protest Trump Days Before His Inauguration**\
-`Voters nervous about the return of a Trump presidency demonstrated in Washington, D.C., New York and other cities to show support for women’s rights, racial justice and other causes.`\
+`People nervous about the return of a Trump presidency demonstrated in Washington, D.C., New York and other cities to show support for women’s rights, racial justice and other causes.`\
 https://nytimes.com/2025/01/18/us/trump-protests-inauguration.html